zhangweifeng1218/Adaptive_RF_Fingerprinting/README.md

 # Adaptive_RF_Fingerprinting
-This is the implementation our paper ["Adaptive RF Fingerprinting via Dual Attention Convolution"](https://ieeexplore.ieee.org/document/9847300) recently published on IEEE Internet of Things Journal.
+This is the implementation our paper ["Adaptive RF Fingerprints Fusion via Dual Attention Convolution"](https://ieeexplore.ieee.org/document/9847300) recently published on IEEE Internet of Things Journal.